mwichmann/PyBlog/pytester.d/tdd-pytest.rst

 it worked correctly.
-You can of course put in print statements to trace what is going on, then remove them later, but this also sounds like a case for writing a test that confirms the behavior, then coding up the function, mkaing adjustments until the test passes.
+You can of course put in print statements to trace what is going on, then remove them later, but this also sounds like a case for writing a test that confirms the behavior, then coding up the function, making adjustments until the test passes.
 This roughly, is what is called test-driven development (TDD).

 When we chatted about how to do that, the person said they had trouble